Grace to you!

 Yes, we are saved by God’s grace and we overcome sin through this saving grace.
 Yet, the saying is true, “Heaven helps those who help themselves.”

 Praying for the courage to make the right choice in life and live virtuously by grace.
 Amen.

 God love you.
 God bless you.

 Fr.
 Maurice Emelu

-[Today's bible reading Thursday, May 19, 2016, Week 7 Ordinary Time: James 5:1-6; Mark 9:41-50]
+[Today's bible reading Thursday, Week 7 Ordinary Time: James 5:1-6; Mark 9:41-50]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.